ShuoLiuSS/GCT_A100/README.md

 ```
 # Changes

-This new version of GCT can be trained on more advanced GPUs like Nvidia A100.
 Comparing with the original code, here are the main changes I made:
+1. Make it compatible to train on more advanced GPUs like Nvidia A100:

+    -Updated PyTorch to 1.8.0 with CUDA 11.1 support for A100

+    -Added moses package explicitly

+    -Simplified base dependencies using conda-forge channel

+    -Kept torchtext at 0.6.0 for code compatibility

+    -Made some version requirements more flexible with >= where appropriate

+    -Removed Windows-specific dependencies

-1. Modified promptNextAction function:
+2. Modified promptNextAction function:

     - Removed all user prompts except for final message